 All You Need To Know About

-Combat Cancer is a young charity group in the UK that was set-up in May 2018 and is registered with Charity Commission for England and Wales, under the registration no. 1178293.
+Combat Cancer is a young charity in the UK that was set-up in May 2018 and is registered with Charity Commission for England and Wales, under the registration No 1178293, and Scotland – registration No 048662.
 At Combat Cancer, our aim is to support world-class and established research organisations into finding a cure for cancer.

 Although the battle is tough, cancer patients find support from the love and care that they receive, which gives them the strength to fight this life-threatening battle and emerge a winner – a survivor.
 For that purpose, we offer different volunteer roles which will give you a chance to actively support our cause and help in research that can save thousands of lives.

 Join our team today and help us support the fight for cancer.